lheimbs/bots_impl/README.md

 This is my Bot for the _Bots Coding Night_.

-At the coding night 2019 _escape_ worked well, all the other modes not so much, with _horde_ beeing the worst result.
+At the coding night 2019 _escape_ worked well, all the other modes not so much, with _horde_ performing worst.
-So there is a lot of stuff to improve.
+So there is a lot of stuff to improve until the next coding night.

 ---

 Todo for the improved version:
- - Show a (semi-)live map where the bot is going
+ - Show a (semi-)live map where the bot is going for better debugging
  - Save the map
  - Improve/redo the gamemodes